A-Tokyo/chaser-game/README.md

 ## Game Modes
 The game has two modes:
-- Time based: the game lasts for 5 minutes (5%).
+- Time based: the game lasts for 5 minutes.
-- One shot kill: the game lasts till the player gets caught by a chaser (5%).
+- One shot kill: the game lasts till the player gets caught by a chaser.

 ## Controls